- While Jack's driving Zoe back home in the first episode.Zoe: Listen... dog.Jack: No, you listen, home girl...Zoe: (pointing) No, dog!!!

 - Many of the moments in the first episode are funny.
 For instance, when Carter first meets Taggart he ends up in a dog kennel.

-- While Stark was technically an illusion.
+- While Stark was technically an illusion in the season 4 episode "The Ex-Files".
 It was still pretty funny to see them snip at each other again.

 S.A.R.A.H.: Due to technical difficulties I cannot visually confirm identity at this time.